wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 is greater than the ct.
 This is possible because read transactions do not conflict with each other, and it is possible that a transaction with larger ct read the item and committed before the current transaction commits.

-As an optimization, the broadcast can be limited only to transactions whose read set has a non-empty intersection with its write set.
+As an optimization, during the validation phase, the broadcast can be limited only to transactions whose read set has a non-empty intersection with its read and write set.
 A reader list and writer list for every data item must be maintained in this case, and only the ct is broadcasted.
+On receiving the broadcast, active transactions adjust their interval accordingly.